Hungary

 Organization & structure

-The main organizeris MABITE (Biology Teachers' Association) in cooperation with the University of Szeged, Faculty Science and Informatics
+The main organiser is MABITE (Hungarian Biology Teachers' Association) in cooperation with the University of Szeged, Faculty of Science and Informatics

-• paper based test proctored by local schoolteachers according to the rules
+• Paper-based test proctored by local schoolteachers according to the rules

 1st and 2nd round:

-• open to all eligible applicants
+• Open to all eligible applicants

 • Online tests (90-120 min/test) - classmarker.com test system

-• t(II) = t(1st) + t(2nd)
+• t(II) = 50 + 10 * z-score

 3rd round:

-• eligible participants are the top 25-30 contestants based on t(II) scores – not less than 1/3 of the participants should be male/female students and not less than 1/4 of the participants should be in their non-final schoolyear
+• Eligible participants are the top 25-30 contestants based on t(II) scores – not less than 1/3 of the participants should be male/female students, and not less than 1/4 of the participants should be in their non-final school year

-• organized by MABITE
+• Organised by MABITE

 4th round

-• organized by MABITE
+• Organised by MABITE

 • Final score of the HUNBIO competition is t(final)

-• t(final)= 0.5*(t(III)) + 4*(t(prac)) + 4*(t(theo))
+• t(final)= t(prac) + t(theo)

-• after ranking the competitors based on t(final), the top four participants will be selected as IBO team members
+• After ranking the competitors based on t(final), the top four participants will be selected as IBO team members.

 Number of students in first round

-• 1st round of HUNBIO: 100-120 students who got into the second round of National Biology Competition
+• 1st round of HUNBIO: 100-120 students who got into the second round of the National Biology Competition

 Tests